ashiklom/NP_Trait_Analysis/manuscript-md/01_introduction.md

 whereas others showed no or even opposite correlations [@albert_intraspecific_2010; @messier_how_2010; @wright_does_2012; @feng_scale_2013; @grubb_relationships_2015; @wigley_leaf_2016; @messier_traitnetwork; @kichenin_2013_contrasting].
 Many mechanisms have been suggested for deviation from global trait relationships at smaller scales.
 Trade-offs between strategies may only be applicable when multiple competing strategies co-occur, and in cases where strong environmental filters allow only a narrow range of strategies, alternative processes can drive community assembly [@rosado_trait_dominance; @pierce_csr_cooccur; @grim_pierce_book].
 Different selective pressures dominate at different scales, particularly within versus among species [@albert_intraspecific_2010; @messier_how_2010; @kichenin_2013_contrasting], and the large variability in the variance structures of traits suggests that different traits have contrasting sensitivity to these different pressures [@messier_trait_2016].
 Experimental evidence shows that species can alter different aspects of their leaf economy in a relatively uncoordinated fashion, even when the direction of univariate trait responses to environmental change is consistent [@wright_does_2012].
-Nitrogen allocation patterns to photosynthesis and respiration differ substantially among PFTs, suggesting different investment strategies and varying relationships between foliar nitrogen contents and photosynthetic traits [@ghimire_2017_Nallocation].
+Meanwhile, across different plant functional types, resource allocation patterns, for instance of nutrients to photosynthesis versus structure and defense, differ substantially, suggesting different investment strategies and varying relationships among traits [@ghimire_2017_Nallocation].
 Second, among-trait correlations at any scale do not provide causal evidence for functional trade-offs or even similarity in response to external stimuli [@messier_trait_2016].
 Therefore, ascribing too much leverage to trait correlations can lead to an underestimation of plant functional diversity [@grubb_trade-offs_2015].
 Third, plants maintain their fitness in a given environment through multiple independent strategies (corresponding to multiple mutually orthogonal axes of trait variability).